• Home

 The feast of Parumala Church is conducted Oct 26th to November 2nd every year to commemorate the death anniversary of Parumala Thirumeni, when devotees from all parts of the world swarm the grounds of the church to celebrate this great day.

-Copyright © 2022 St.Gregorios Indian Orthodox Congregation, Swindon - All Rights Reserved.
+Copyright © 2022 St.Gregorios Indian Orthodox Church, Swindon - All Rights Reserved.